Your Open Day guide

 Here’s a rundown of everything you can do on the day.
 There’s also information on planning your day and how to get here.
 You can check in anytime from 9.30am.
 The last tours and talks finish around 3pm.

 Not signed up to any Open Day yet?

 When you arrive, you can head to Portsmouth Guildhall or your subject talk building and pick up a free tea or coffee to set you up for the day.
 If you’re running short on time you can head straight to your subject talk and check in afterwards.

-When you check in, we give you everything you need to enjoy your visit, including a wristband that gives you and your guests free drinks in all University cafes and a programme for the day.
+When you check in, we give you everything you need to enjoy your visit, including programme for the day that gives you and your guests free drinks in all University cafes.

 We can check you in faster if you have your paper or virtual ticket to hand (you’ll find your virtual ticket on your confirmation email).
 But don’t worry if you can’t find it – we’ll still check you in if you don’t have it.

 These key talks cover all your uni essentials.
 They’re repeated at various times throughout the day so you can fit them easily with other talks and tours.